Weather Now: Cloudy, muggy & sprinkles today; scattered thunderstorms Friday

 Ocean, Bay & Beach // A look at the conditions by the coast »

-Boaters, look for areas of patchy fog and drizzle that could lower visibility at times.

-A better chance for showers and thunderstorms tonight into Friday morning.
-Any storm that forms could produce heavy rain and gusty winds.
+Conditions on the water could be hazardous at times with some thunderstorms producing heavy rain and gusty winds.

 A “level 1” threat for severe weather is in place for Friday.
-Main threats are heavy rain, gusty winds, but there is also a very low chance of a tornado.
+Main threats as mentioned are heavy rain, gusty winds, but there is also a low chance of a tornado.

+In addition, we will also be in the marginal risk for excessive rainfall, which could be especially impactful in the problem areas of poor drainage we’ve seen so far this summer.

 Pinpoint Weather 12 Links